 (2) For the teams competing in the Under-16 and Under-17, age groups, each player on the team must be (A) of the age of the age group competition in which the team is participating in that seasonal year, or (B) of the age of any younger age group, through the Under 14 age group, of that age group competition in which the team is participating in that seasonal year.

-Players/Teams that competed in the Group Play Portion of the Illinois State Cup or in the Premier I or Premier II Division of MRL ARE NOT ELIGIBLE FOR ANY PORTION OF THE US YOUTH SOCCER PRESIDENTS CUP SERIES
+Players/Teams that competed in the Group Play Portion of the Illinois State Cup or in the Premier I, Premier II or Club v Club Division of Midwest Conference ARE NOT ELIGIBLE FOR ANY PORTION OF THE US YOUTH SOCCER PRESIDENTS CUP SERIES

 Any vacant group play spots and/or placement for play-in games will be filled by the

 Team must decide to only compete in Presidents Cup to get seeded.
 Teams that choose to compete in Open Cup towards State Cup will NOT be seeded.

 HOW DOES THE GROUP SCORING WORK?

 Teams will compete in the single elimination Entry Event until the Round of 16.
 The final 16 teams will compete in a points-based group round-robin format.
 Group winners advance to semifinal and then championship play.
 If only 16 teams apply then we start with the round robin format.